ImElan/survey-project-frontend/README.md

 ##PopUpModal component that is reusable##

-Tachyons library used for styling..so initially it needs to be installed and imported. npm i tachyons import 'tachyons';
+Tachyons library used for styling..so initially it needs to be installed and imported...
+In cmd, npm i tachyons...
+and then in js file, import 'tachyons';